 Plans of Management are 'open access' information under the Government Information (Public Access) Act 2009.

-What is a Plan of Management?
+What does a Plan of Management outline?

 Council prepares Plans of Management in consultation with the community, other stakeholders and relevant agencies.
 Plans of Management contain the following features:

 - Identify the important features of the land and any buildings or improvements;

 - Outline how Council will manage the land

 - Specify how the land and any buildings may be used or developed (including leasing and licensing).

 The minimum requirements under the Local Government Act are that a plan of management must:

 - Contain objectives and performance targets of the plan